IBM-Security/isam-ansible-collection/README.md

 You may also need to add custom CA trusts to the execution environment (eg. from your private Certificate Authority), and you likely want to set the `REQUESTS_CA_BUNDLE` environment variable.

+**note** : adding that environment variable, effectively enables TLS verification in some cases, which may not (yet) be the expected behaviour.

+Alternatively, you can override the cacert.pem that comes with the `certifi` package in your execution environment.

 ### 6) Run it on Ansible Automation Platform

 In Ansible Automation Platform, you need to define the custom execution environment you prepared earlier.